 Increasing data strongly suggest that low fitness levels predispose to the precursors of HFpEF.

-Lovic's work suggesting that exercise induced elevated blood pressure in the unfit may be one possible mechanism involved.
+Lovic's work suggesting that exercise induced elevated blood pressure in the unfit during the usual daily activities may be one possible mechanism involved.

 1)Lovic, D et al Left ventricular hypertrophy in athletes and hypertensive patients.J Clin Hypertension 2017,